 APPLY FOR OCEAN BRIDGE

-Ocean Bridge connects Canadian youth from coast to coast to coast empowering them to make a difference towards ocean conservation.
-Each year 40 youth (ages 18-30), form a national team engaged in co-creating and delivering service projects for their home communities and two immersive expeditions addressing Ocean Health and Ocean Literacy in Canada.
-The Ocean Bridge 2019 cohort will run from February 1st, 2019 to January 31st 2020.
+Ocean Bridge connects Canadian youth and young professionals from coast to coast to coast empowering them to make a difference towards ocean conservation.
+Each Ocean Bridge cohort brings together 40 youth from rural land locked towns, northern communities, coastal urban cities and anywhere in between to form a national team.
+These ocean ambassadors engage in co-creating and delivering service projects for their home communities and for two immersive expeditions to take action and address Ocean Health and Ocean Literacy in Canada.
+This year, 160 youth and young professionals will form four cohorts, each learning from one of the following unique and awe-inspiring marine regions of Canada: the Pacific, the Great Lakes, the St. Lawrence River and the Atlantic.

 What is Ocean Bridge?